MaxwellPoster/BYOG/README.md

 # BYOG
-Name: To Be Determined
+Battle Watch
 ===
 Type of Game?
->2d fighting game (hunger games).
+> 2d fighting game (hunger games).
 Navigate through.
 Like pokemon on the ds.

 WHAT…...is the object of your game?
 -----
->Win the hunger games.
+> Win the hunger games.
->Defeat all opponents
+> Defeat all opponents

 WHAT…...is the backstory for your game (i.e., WHAT…...is the context)?
 -----